thm-projects/arsnova.click-v2/README.md

 Submit bug reports to the [Gitlab Issue Board](https://git.thm.de/arsnova/arsnova.click-v2/issues).
 Please be very specific on how to reproduce the issue.
 Attach screenshots or link repo where the error occurs.
 Provide details of your environment.

-For full instructions on how to set up the correct environment, visit the [DEV Page](./DEV.md)
+For full instructions on how to set up the correct environment, visit the [Contribution Guide](./CONTRIBUTING.md)

 ---
 #### Core Technologies